18F/joining-18f/_positions/hud-fellow-software-developer.md

 - Work towards constantly improving a culture of openness, transparency, and mutual assistance within the engineering team, and the federal government as a whole

 **You will act as an agent of culture change.**
-- Participate in or lead (as necessary) an open dialogue with agency representatives  in implementing modern development standards, including transparency, user centered design, and agile methodologies.
+- Participate in or lead (as necessary) an open dialogue with agency representatives in implementing modern development standards, including transparency, user-centered design, and agile methodologies.
 Understand and communicate the "why" of these standards, not just the "what."
 - Demonstrate resilience in the face of bureaucracy.
 When faced with a hurdle, determine the root cause and address that in addition to the hurdle itself.
 - Push the boundaries of what is possible within government, while maintaining an understanding of the complexities of the organization.
 - Push back against the things that can be pushed back against and take a longer view for the things that can't.